zihanxing/zihanxing/README.md

 When I'm not coding, you might find me bouncing ideas (or basketballs 🏀) - I believe the best solutions come from combining technical expertise with creative thinking and real-world perspective.

-## What I'm Up To

-- 🔭 **Currently exploring**: The fascinating intersection of Generative AI and agent-based systems - building tools that can think and act more intuitively
-- 💡 **Passionate about**: Translating complex AI concepts into practical solutions that solve tangible problems
-- 🤝 **Looking for**: Collaborations with like-minded innovators who want to push the boundaries of what AI can do
-- 📚 **Always learning**: The AI landscape evolves daily - and so do I

 ## Let's Connect

 Have an interesting problem that needs solving?
 Want to discuss the latest in AI/ML?
 Or just want to exchange ideas?